 Advances between funds, as reported in the fund financial statements, are offset by a nonspendable fund balance account in the General Fund to indicate the asset is not in spendable form.

-No allowance for uncollectible receivables of the governmental activities has been provided because such amounts are not expected to be material.
+No allowance for uncollectible receivables of the governmental activities or discrete component units have been provided because such amounts are not expected to be material.